Shengavit (site): History of excavation

-The area of modern day Shengavit has been populated since at least 3000 BC, during the period of Kura–Araxes culture of the Early Bronze Age.
-Excavations at the Shengavit historical site started in 1936 under the guidance of archaeologist E. Bayburdian who dug a trial trench at the hill which in turn led to further archaeological work to be done at the site.
-Archaeologist S. A. Sardarian resumed the excavations in 1958 but his work was poorly documented.
+The area of modern day Shengavit has been populated since at least 3000 BC, during the period of Kura–Araxes culture of the Late Chalcolithic through Early Bronze Age.
+Excavations at the Shengavit historical site started in 1936 under the guidance of archaeologist Evegni Bayburdian who dug a trial trench at the hill which in turn led to further archaeological work to be done at the site.
+Archaeologist Sandro A. Sardarian resumed the excavations in 1958 but his work was poorly documented.
 He left insufficient records to pinpoint exact locations where artefacts were found.

 In 2000, extensive excavation process was launched under the guidance of archaeologist Hakop Simonyan, who dug stratigraphic trenches at the edges of the old trenches excavated by Bayburdian and Sardarian.

-In 2009, Simonyan was joined by professor Mitchell S. Rothman from Widener University of Pennsylvania.
+In 2009, professor Simonyan was joined by professor Mitchell S. Rothman from Widener University of Pennsylvania.
 Together they conducted three series of excavations in 2009, 2010, and 2012 respectively.
 During the process, a full stratigraphic column to bedrock was reached, showing there to be 8 or 9 distinct stratigraphic levels.
 These levels cover the time between 3200 BC and 2500 BC.
 Evidence of later use of the site (until 2200 BC) was also found.
 The excavation process revealed a series of large buildings, round buildings with square adjoining rooms and simple round buildings.
 Particularly notable are a series of ritual installations discovered in 2010 and 2012.

 In July 2010, Simonyan announced that horse bones were found at the site.
 German paleo-zoologist Hans-Peter Uerpmann stated that many of these bones were from disturbed contexts, however, and the earliest clearly provenanced horse bone's come from Simonyan's Middle Bronze excavations at Nerkin Naver.

 A popular press source unfortunately has been cited misstating information from a 2010 press conference in Yerevan.
 In that conference Rothman described the Uruk Expansion trading network, and the likelihood that raw materials and technologies from the South Caucasus had reached the Mesopotamian homeland, which somehow was misinterpreted to say that Armenian culture was a source of Mesopototamian culture, which is not true.
 The Kura Araxes (Shengavitian) cultures and societies are a unique mountain phenomenon, evolved parallel to but not the same as Mesopotamian cultures.